lvince14/F1CAGP2k22/F1CAGP2k22.md

 - FORMULA 1 GRAND PRIX DU CANADA 2022 (70 Laps or 120 Minutes)

 #### TBD
-- ==McBride family dinner== This is the latest time at which we are expected to be returned from our journey.
+- ***McBride family dinner*** This is the latest time at which we are expected to be returned from our journey.

 ## Attending the Grand Prix 🏁